kovidgoyal/calibre/manual/conversion.rst

 ---------------------

 These options are useful primarily for conversion of PDF documents or OCR conversions, though they can also be used to fix many document specific problems.
-As an example, some conversions can leaves behind page headers and footers in the text.
+As an example, some conversions can leave behind page headers and footers in the text.
 These options use regular expressions to try and detect headers, footers, or other arbitrary text and remove or replace them.
 Remember that they operate on the intermediate XHTML produced by the conversion pipeline.
 There is a wizard to help you customize the regular expressions for